Learn how to use a Mac and Mac OS X

 Uninstalling Applications

 If you're familiar with Windows, you accustomed to uninstalling programs with the Add/Remove Programs option in the Control Panel.
-With Mac OS X, uninstalls undertake a much different procedure.
+With Mac OS X, uninstalls take on a much different procedure.

-In the Installing Applications guide we described how Application Bundles are installed.
-We also described how one can easily drag and drop an icon to the Applications folder to perform an installation.
-Many Mac users will tell you that the easiest way to uninstall an Application is to drag it's icon to the Trash.
+In the Installing Applications guide we described how Application Bundles are installed in Mac OS X. We also described how one can easily drag and drop an icon to the Applications folder to perform an installation (this is for applications that don't use an installer).
+Many Mac users will tell you that the easiest way to uninstall an Application is to drag it's icon to the Trash and the empty the trash.
 In some cases, this is true and will suffice.
 However, in many cases there's more to meets the eye.
 Please read the Application Contents guide for an understanding.

 Drag and Drop